sozelfist/Python-Fundamentals/README.md

 docker run -it --rm sozeldocker/python-fundamentals
 ```

+## All algorithms are implemented in Python (for educational purposes).

+These implementations are intended for learning purposes.
+As such, they may be less efficient than the Python libraries.

 ## Contributing :sparkling_heart: :clap:

 I always welcome contributions to this project.
 If you have an implementation of a concept or data structure that is not included here, or you have found an error in our code, please feel free to submit a pull request.

+> Please read the [Contribution Guidelines](CONTRIBUTING.md) before you contribute to this project.

 ## License :black_nib: